harshbg/Twitter-Sentiment-Analysis-using-R/README.md

 ## General info

-The purpose of the project is to understand how we can extract tweets from twitter and perform sentiment analysis on the same.
+The purpose of the project is to understand how we can extract tweets from twitter and perform sentiment analysis on it.
 I find Indian politics very facinating, and since the elections of one of the major state were coming up, I thought it would be interesting to understand how the sentiments are playing for the major parties and their leaders.

 ## Screenshots